The beautiful, exotic Nusa Penida island lies just 25 kilometers from Bali, the most famous tourist destination in Indonesia.

 Read More: Peguyangan Waterfall

-If white sand is the main thing youโre looking for in Bali, then youโll want to check out my complete Nusa Penida beach guide, which has a list of all of the very best Penida island beaches.
+If white sand is the main thing youβre looking for in Bali, then youβll want to check out my complete beach guide for Nusa Penida, which has a list of all of the very best beaches on the island.

 Obviously there are the famous beaches like Kelingking, Diamond, and Atuh, but there are also quite a few others that are not so well known.